texfaq/texfaq.github.io/FAQ-floats.md

 perfectly ordinary document design; any professional typesetting package will float figures and tables to where they'll fit without violating the certain typographic rules.
-Even if you use the placement specifier&nbsp;`h` (for 'here'), the figure or table will not be printed 'here' if doing so would break the rules; the rules themselves are pretty simple, and are given on page&nbsp;198, section&nbsp;C.9 of the LaTeX manual.
+Even if you use the placement specifier&nbsp;`h` (for ''here''), the figure or table will not be printed ''here'' if doing so would break the rules; the rules themselves are pretty simple, and are given on page&nbsp;198, section&nbsp;C.9 of the LaTeX manual.
 In the worst case, LaTeX's rules can cause the floating items to pile up to the extent that you get an error message